-Application: DA 103/2016 - Demolition of all existing structures and erection of two (2) towers over a two (2) storey podium - a 21 storey commercial tower on the Burwood Road frontage, and a 26 storey mixed use tower along the Burleigh Street frontage, over a two (2) storey podium, and five (5) basement parking levels.
-The Burleigh Street tower consists of twelve (12) serviced apartments on Levels 1 to 4, and 59 residential apartments on Levels 5 to 25.
-The Burwood Road tower consists of 20 commercial tenancies, with 5436.3m of commercial floor space to the commercial tower, one (1) commercial premises to the Burleigh Road frontage of 50m, and one (1) retail premises of 159.2m to the Burwood Road Frontage.
+Application: DA 103/2016 - Being the demolition of all existing structures and erection of two (2) building towers - a 21 storey commercial tower on the Burwood Road frontage, and a 25 storey mixed use tower along the Burleigh Street frontage, over a part three (3) storey podium to Burwood Road and a two (2) storey podium to Burleigh Street, and five (5) basement parking levels.
+The Burleigh Street tower consists of twelve (12) serviced apartments on Levels 1 to 4, and 56 residential apartments on Levels 5 to 24.
+The Burwood Road tower consists of 20 commercial tenancies, with 5343.m2 of commercial floor space to the commercial tower, one (1) commercial premises to the Burleigh Road frontage of 56m2, and one (1) retail premises of 159m2 to the Burwood Road Frontage.

-An offer to enter into a VPA has been lodged with the Development Application and has been separately reported to council.
+An offer to enter into a VPA has been lodged with the Development Application and has been separately considered and reported to council.

-Applicant: Urban Apartments PTY LTD

-Location: 7-9 Burleigh Street and 180-186 Burwood Road, Burwood

-Zoning: B4 Mixed Use - Burwood Local Environmental Plan (BLEP) 2012
+- Applicant: Urban Apartments PTY LTD - Location: 7-9 Burleigh Street and 180-186 Burwood Road, Burwood - Zoning: B4 Mixed Use Burwood Local Environmental Plan (BLEP) 2012